hpcloud/stackato-service-couchdb/README.md

 ## Verify the service

-Once the echo service has been enabled and started in kato, clients targeting the system should be able to see it listed in the System Services output:
+Once the couchdb service has been enabled and started in kato, clients targeting the system should be able to see it listed in the System Services output: